 Understanding why students aren’t showing up is critical in figuring out how to get them back in class.
 One of the big contributors to student absence, it turns out, is poor mental health.
 In fact, over 75% of students said they’ve experienced mental health issues such as stress, anxiety, and depression, and those issues are increasingly cited as reasons why students skip class.

-After early detection, schools can start their intervention.
-But the intervention needs to be more than just reminding students to come to class.
+But intervention needs to be more than just reminding a student to go to class.